 I hold a doctorate in Counselor Education and Supervision from Texas A&M with double minors: psychology and higher education.
-My area of expertise is Ethics and I served as chair of the American Counseling Association’s Ethics Committee.
+My professional area of expertise is Ethics and I served as chair of the American Counseling Association’s Ethics Committee.
 I am licensed as a counselor (LPC) here in Georgia.
 My areas of expertise with clients are depression, anxiety, and LGBT issues.
 Occasionally I work with couples when I believe there is a good fit and I can be helpful

 My career has encompassed many areas such as working as a counselor in community mental health centers, in university counseling centers, private practice, and serving as director of a university counseling center where I learned I was not meant to manage people and that deciding what they could or couldn’t wear to work was just too much responsibility.

 In addition to working with clients in many settings through the years, I have experience in several arenas, fortunately I finally discovered my true career passion is teaching and I have done that at many different levels from being an 8th-12th grade English teacher to teaching masters level counseling students as a TA while in my doctoral program to teaching both masters and doctoral level graduate students at universities both in Texas and in Georgia.
 Along the way, I began presenting workshops, seminars, and trainings both part-time and full-time, finding yet another way to share information.
 I discovered that this method of teaching was the one in which I truly felt at home, but I believe the ultimate form teaching can take is through working with clients and the ultimate form counseling can take is through teaching.
 NOT ADVICE GIVING.
 No matter how many other ways to teach I engage in, I will always work with clients.
 It's the highest honor a therapist can have: to be allowed in someone's life in a way like no other.